-Annual Peace Scholar-Activist Awards
+Annual Outstanding Peace Scholar-Activist Award

 Founded by Sir Clyde Rivers and Anthony J. Nocella II in June 1, 2021 is an annual award give to Peace Scholar-Activists that participate in difficult dialogues on international, national, and local levels.
 The award is given once a year.
 The self nominations or nominations of others are both accepted.